- Smooth ride

 The 2020 Acura RLX’s familiar shape hides a forward-thinking powertrain.

-For 2020, the RLX is unchanged from last year, when it adopted a new look.
+For 2020, the RLX is unchanged from 2018's updated looks.
 With its diamond-shaped grille, LED headlights, and big LED taillights, the 2020 RLX wears all the current Acura styling cues, but it still comes off as conventional and somewhat anonymous.
 The interior is a similar story, with a familiar design that’s at least fitted and trimmed out well.

 The front seats are comfortable and supportive, and there’s plenty of space for small item storage, but the rear seat and trunk could be more spacious, as they are on many other mid-size sedans.
 Material quality is good enough to warrant a luxury badge, but some smaller details and trim pieces are definitely showing their relative age.